nozsavsev/backy/Readme.md

-eaach controller method marked with a Http{Method} decorator is a route handler. it receives the:
+eaach controller method marked with a Http{Method} decorator is a route handler. it receives the: express request, response and auth+z context.

-- method arguments: that are read and parsed according to types from @body or @query
-- ctx:Context object containing request, response and authz context.

-return type must be specified for openapi generator to work.
-_openapi generator is not implemented YET_

 backy automatically creates an instance of a controller class and binds method to that intance before passing function to express as handler so you can use dependency injection and all resources in the class of your methods.